rednafi/rednafi.com/content/misc/direnv.md

 No more worrying about messing up my global Python installation while running some commands.

 Finally, the `source_env` directive allows you to source one `.envrc` file into another.
-Let’s say you have some common, non-secret variables in an `.envrc.local` file and want to reuse them in `.envrc`.
+Let's say you have some common, non-secret variables in an `.envrc.local` file and want to reuse them in `.envrc`.

-Here’s an example `.envrc.local` file:
+Here's an example `.envrc.local` file:

 ```txt
 export API_URL="http://localhost:5222"